IBM/data-access-and-governance-using-cpd-on-aws/README.md

 ## Section

-* Data Virtualization Tutorial
+# Data Virtualization Tutorial

 Research shows that up to 68% of data is not analyzed in most organizations and up to 82% of enterprises are inhibited by data silos Data silos are one of the common problems which delays Data Analytics in most of the organizations.
 One of the primary reason why organizations delay data analytics is due to Data Silos challenges.
 Enterprise data spreads across multiple data sources, so Data Engineers face challenges to integrate data from various different kinds of data sources.

-In this lab, you will learn how to solve data silos challenges without copying or moving data using the Data Virtualization service offered by IBM Cloud Pak for Data.
+In this tutorial, you will learn how to solve data silos challenges without copying or moving data using the Data Virtualization service offered by IBM Cloud Pak for Data.

 Data Virtualization(DV) refers to the process of abstracting heterogeneous data sources into a single data access layer which delivers integrated data to users or applications.
 DV allows you to query data from multiple data sources without creating data replicas.